-- Other State's Minimum Wage Information
+Other State's Minimum Wage Information

+>

-Beginning on January 1, 2023, the minimum wage will increase to $10.85.
+> Alaska’s current minimum wage is $10.85.
 Alaska Department of Labor and Workforce Development – 2023 Wage Determination

+>

-Since January 1, 2017, Alaska’s minimum wage has been pegged to inflation and will increase on January 1 of each year thereafter by the increase in the Consumer Price Index for all urban consumers for the Anchorage metropolitan area, compiled by the Bureau of Labor Statistics, United States Department of Labor, rounded to the nearest one cent.
+> Since January 1, 2017, Alaska’s minimum wage has been pegged to inflation and will increase on January 1 of each year thereafter by the increase in the Consumer Price Index for all urban consumers for the Anchorage metropolitan area, compiled by the Bureau of Labor Statistics, United States Department of Labor, rounded to the nearest one cent.